open-xchange/appsuite-middleware/documentation/docu/components/updatetasks.md

 # Introduction

 Updates for database are executed by so called update tasks.
-Each tasks applied one or more changes either to database schema (e.g. add another column to an existing table) or to data (e.g. insert a new default value for existing rows in a table).
+Each task applies one or more changes either to database schema (e.g. add another column to an existing table) or to data (e.g. insert a new default value for existing rows in a table).

 # Triggers

 Each new version of the Open-Xchange Middleware may ship with one or more such update tasks.
-The not yet applied update tasks are either triggered by
+The not yet applied update tasks are either triggered

  - Manually by invoking the ``runupdate`` or the ``runallupdate`` command-line interface
- - The first login of any user from any context that is hosted on the affecetd database schema
+ - By the first login of any user from any context that is hosted on the affecetd database schema
- - Provisioning calls
+ - By executing provisioning calls
    - On context deletion
    - On moving a context to another database
    - On context administrator login via RMI (accessing special ``com.openexchange.admin.rmi.OXLoginInterface`` RMI interface)